 Horsetail is the only living member of the family Equisetaceae, and the only member of its class, Equisetopsida, as well.
 This class used to dominate much of the Paleozoic forests for over 100 million years.
-The class included species that reached monsterous heights, some reportedly reaching over 30 meters tall.
-Since this time however, only the lonely horsetail has survived.
+The class included species that reached monstrous heights, some reportedly reaching over 30 meters tall.
+Since this time, however, only the lonely horsetail has survived.
 It is an ancient species and a bit of a time capsule for the other members of the Equisetopsida class of plants.

 Clinical Applications Of Horsetail: